-Where are the other books and journals going?
+Where is the Health Sciences Remote Shelving (HSRS) Facility?
 Can I go there myself?

-The Health Sciences Remote Shelving Facility is located off campus and is open only to MLibrary staff.
+HSRS is located off campus and is open only to MLibrary staff.

-For UM Affiliates there are three options:
+For UM Affiliates, there are three options:

-- Use 7FAST to request journal articles, book chapters, or books.
+Use 7FAST to request journal articles, book chapters, or books.
 There will be a charge for Undergraduates.
 University of Michigan Faculty, Staff and Graduate Students can use the service free of charge.

-- Fill out the Health Sciences Remote Shelving Facility Item Request form to request delivery of books or journals to a Campus library.
+Fill out the Material Request for Visitors to request delivery of books or journals to a campus library.

 For the general public